Geocaching: Notable incidents

-Several deaths have occurred while caching.
+Several deaths have occurred during the course of Caching.

-The death of a 21-year-old experienced cacher in December 2011 "while attempting a Groundspeak cache that does not look all that dangerous" led to discussions of whether changes should be made, and whether cache owners or Groundspeak could be held liable.
+The death of a 21-year-old experienced cacher in December 2011 "while attempting a Groundspeak Cache that does not look all that dangerous" led to discussions of whether changes should be made, and whether cache owners or Groundspeak could be held liable.
 Groundspeak has since updated their geocaching.com terms of use agreement to specify that geocachers find geocaches at their own risk.

-In 2008, two lost hikers on Mount Hood in Oregon, U.S. stumbled across a geocache and phoned this information out to rescuers, allowing crews to locate and rescue them.
+In 2008 two lost hikers on Mount Hood in Oregon, US stumbled across a geocache and phoned this information out to rescuers, allowing crews to locate and rescue them.

-Three adult geocachers, a 24-year-old woman and her parents, were trapped in a cave and rescued by firefighters in Rochester, New York, U.S. while searching for a geocache in 2012.
+Three adult geocachers, a 24-year-old woman and her parents, were trapped in a cave and rescued by firefighters in Rochester, New York, US while searching for a geocache in 2012.
 Rochester Fire Department spokesman Lt.
 Ted Kuppinger said, "It's difficult, because you're invested in it, you want to find something like that, so people will probably try to push themselves more than they should, but you need to be prudent about what you're capable of doing."

-In 2015, Her Majesty's Coastguard were called to a group of geocachers who were spotted walking into the Severn Estuary off the coast of Clevedon, England, in search of clues to locate a multi-cache.
+In 2015 members of the public called the British coastguard to check on a group of geocachers who were spotted walking into the Severn Estuary off the coast of Clevedon, England, in search of clues to locate a multi-cache.
 Although they felt they were safe and able to return to land, they were considered to be in danger and were airlifted back to the shore.

-In October 2016, four people discovered a crashed car at the bottom of a ravine in Benton, Washington, U.S., while out geocaching.
+In October 2016 four people discovered a crashed car at the bottom of a ravine in Benton County, Washington, US, while out geocaching.
 They spotted the driver still trapped inside and alerted emergency services, who rescued the driver.

-On 9 June 2018, four people in Prague, Czech Republic were searching for a cache in 4 km long tunnel when a storm surge carried them through the tunnel to its terminus at the Vltava river.
-Two of the geogachers died, while two others were rescued from the river.
+On June 9, 2018, four people in Prague, Czech Republic were searching for a cache in a 4 km long tunnel when a storm surge carried them through the tunnel to its terminus at the Vltava river.
+Two of the geocachers died, while two others were rescued from the river.

+On September 23, 2025, two people set up a cache under a picnic table outside of a church in Stephen, Minnesota.
+The church's pastor, believing the package it was inside of looked suspicious, called the police.
+Several nearby buildings were placed on lockdown and others were evacuated.
+The Grand Forks, North Dakota Bomb Squad was then called and the cache was blown up.

 Websites and data ownership

 Numerous websites list geocaches around the world.
-Geocaching websites vary in many ways, including control of data.
+Geocaching websites vary in many ways, such as subscription options, activity levels, and volunteers available to check and ensure caches registered remain open for others.